chargeITmobility/bsm-python/doc/examples/chargy.md

 ### Reading Data from Meter

-When preparation is done done, the following [model instances](modbus-interface.md#model-instances) provide the necessary data for generating Chargy's JSON format.
+When preparation is done, the following [model instances](modbus-interface.md#model-instances) provide the necessary data for generating Chargy's JSON format.
 This is general information from the models: